abisheakp197/Neutral-Trust-Infrastructure/README.md

 # Neutral Trust Infrastructure (NTI)

-A cryptographic trust and accountability layer for autonomous agents — built in the open, from day one, for the world we're actually entering.
+A cryptographic trust and accountability layer for autonomous agents — built for the world we're actually entering.

 ## Why this exists